 Low carbohydrate foods

-Although for most of us daily average carbohydrate consumption is much more than is required by our organism.
+Although for most of us, daily average carbohydrate consumption is much more than our organism requires.

 Excessive carbohydrate inclusion in daily food rations is never a good thing since it can place a huge metabolic load on the body and raise the risk of obesity, cardiovascular diseases, type 2 diabetes and the list goes on.

-To help you avoid all the aforementioned complications, slim down your body and benefit your health, we will give you a list of 40 foods with low carbohydrate content which you can confidently include in your daily meals.
+To help you avoid all the complications above, slim down your body and benefit your health, we will give you a list of 40 foods with low carbohydrate content which you can confidently include in your daily meals.

-Nearly all vegetables are known to be very low on carbohydrates and loaded with beneficial vitamins, minerals, antioxidants.
+Nearly all vegetables are known to be very low in carbohydrates and loaded with beneficial vitamins, minerals, and antioxidants.

 That’s the reason why they are commonly recommended in diets by physicians and nutritionists.
 Most vegetables that grow above the ground are considered non-starchy.

 There are practically no polysaccharide chains among the cellular structures, so these vegetables contain fewer carbohydrates.

 Carb content is given for 100 grams of product: